JamesDodd1/Uni_Projects/Advanced Programming/README.md

 ## 3. Setup
-1. Open the TrainDashboard folder into a Java IDE
+1. Download and open the TrainDashboard folder into a Java IDE
 2. Run the main method located in `TrainDashboard/src/Main/TrainDashboard.java`